What’s in a name? As it turns out, quite a lot.

 Heart of America

-Kansas City lawyer Edward J. Shannahan initially came up with the “Heart of America” slogan in 1914 and used it in advertisements.
-The Commercial Club (now the Chamber of Commerce) then adopted the phrase for a campaign to persuade tourists to pass through Kansas City on their way to the 1915 Panama-Pacific International Exposition World’s Fair.
-If we’re going the practical route, Kansas City is also the geographic center of America.
+In 1914, local lawyer Edward J. Shannahan dreamed up the “Heart of America” slogan for advertising purposes — a phrase the then-Chamber of Commerce adopted for a campaign persuading tourists to stop in KC on their way to the 1915 Panama-Pacific International Exposition World’s Fair.

 Paris of the Plains